AtrCheema/SeqMetrics/CONTRIBUTING.rst

 - Documentation improvements
 - New features

+If you add a new feature performance metric, you must add it for both the functional and class-based api, then write the tests with multiple inputs for the metric.

 The contributors must run the tests and ensure that they pass before submitting a pull request.